sasip-climate/sasip-climate.github.io/content/research/work-package-two.md

 draft: false
 featured: true
 weight: 2
-heroSubHeading: 'SEA ICE RHEOLOGY AND PHYSICAL PARAMETERIZATIONS'
+heroSubHeading: 'SEA ICE RHEOLOGY — PHYSICAL PARAMETERIZATIONS'
 ---

 We are concerned with enhancing the mechanical parametrizations of the rheological framework (i.e. Maxwell-Elasto-Brittle) employed in the continuum sea ice model developed within SASIP.